 - Employers with nine or fewer employees must allow their employees to take up to 40 hours of unpaid sick leave.

 - Employees may request sick leave paid time off in increments as small as one hour.

 - Employees may rollover up to 40 hours of unused sick leave a year.

 - Employers may cap sick leave balances at 80 hours a year.

 - Rehired employees have a right to reinstate their prior sick leave balances.

 Sick leave begins to accrue on day one of employment, but employees cannot use their accrued sick leave until after 90 days of employment.

-If you work in the City of Portland, employers with six or more employees are entitled to paid sick leave.
+If you work in the City of Lake Oswego, employers with six or more employees are entitled to paid sick leave.

 “Sick time” can be used for a public health emergency that results in closure of the employee’s place of business, school, or place of care of the employee’s child, by order of a public official due to a public health emergency.
 Sick time can also be used for other purposes, including:

 - An employee’s mental or physical illness, injury or health condition, need for medical diagnosis, care or treatment of a mental or physical illness, injury or health condition or need for preventive medical care.